 Not all tumours are cancer.
-Doctors can tell if a tumour is cancer by taking a small sample of cells from it.
+Doctors can tell if a tumour is cancer by taking a small sample to look for cancer cells.
 This is called a biopsy.
-The doctors examine the sample under a microscope to look for cancer cells.

-A tumour that is not cancer (a benign tumour) may grow, but it cannot spread to anywhere else in the body.
-It usually only causes problems if it grows and presses on nearby organs.
+Tumours that are not cancer are called benign.
+Benign tumours cannot spread anywhere else in the body.
+But they can cause problems if they grow and press on nearby organs.

 Booklets and resources

-In the UK, around 360,000 people are diagnosed with cancer every year.
-We know there are over 200 different types of cancer, but we do not know all the causes.
+In the UK, about 391,000 people are diagnosed with cancer every year.
+There are over 200 different types of cancer.

 How we can help